-I wanted people to really be in Burdensville while they read this.
-I also wanted readers to get a very specific feel for the town; Mayberry without a shower.
-I did my best to convey the gloom of the constant shadows that seem to hang over the place, even when the sun was shining.
-That’s more or less what happens in small-town life and, evil or not, Burdensville is no different.
+I wanted people to be in Burdensville while they read this.
+Also, I wanted readers to get a definite feel for the town, Mayberry, without a shower.
+I did my best to convey the gloom of the constant shadows that seemed to hang over the place, even when the sun shone.
+That’s more or less what happens in small-town life, and, evil or not, Burdensville is no different.

 Add this novel to your Best Thrillers Of All Time list.